AnandKri/comet-hunter/docs/index.md

 ## Context & Inspiration

 NASA's Sungrazer Project enables the discovery and reporting of comets visible from the SOHO and STEREO satellites.
-To date, over **four thousand** comets have been discovered using the SOHO satellite.
+To date, over **5000** comets have been discovered using the SOHO satellite.
 On board SOHO is the LASCO coronagraph, which consists of two telescopes — **C2** and **C3**.
 Images from these telescopes are primarily used for reporting new comets.

 For comet discovery, users may rely on commercially available tools or software to streamline parts of the workflow or assist in identifying potential comets.
 However, there is no single platform that streamlines the end-to-end comet hunting process. **Comet Hunter** was created with the aim of helping bridge this gap.